-Privacy and the gathering and use of personal information is becoming a more and more important issue in Australia (and worldwide).
-The rules are gradually evolving and Australian websites are being actively monitored by the Office of the Australian Information Commissioner (OAIC).
+Privacy and the gathering and use of personal information is a worldwide and Australian focus.
+The laws are quickly changing and Australian websites are being actively monitored by the Office of the Australian Information Commissioner (OAIC).
 Make sure you understand what is expected of you if you gather any customer or website visitor personal information.

 Legal issues covered in this guide

 Click on any of the questions below to jump to that section of this legal guide.

 - Do I need Privacy Policies for other countries?